-Even though digital marketing agencies are instrumental to the success of brands online marketing strategies, most companies are going an extra mile to set up in-house ad teams.
+Even though digital marketing agencies are instrumental to the success of brands’ online marketing strategies, most companies are going the extra mile to set up in-house ad teams.
 These teams collaborate with external marketing agencies to create and monitor marketing campaigns.

 Implementation of New Ad Ideas